marl/openl3/docs/tutorial.rst

 This will process all supported audio files in the directory, though it will not recursively traverse the directory (i.e. audio files in subfolders will not be processed).

-You can append a suffix to the output files as follows:
+You can append a suffix to the output file as follows:

 .. code-block:: shell